 SummaryThrough a teacher demonstration using water, heat and food coloring, students see how convection moves the energy of the Sun from its core outwards.
-Students learn about the three different modes of heat transfer (convection, conduction, radiation) and how they are related to the Sun and life on our planet.
+Students learn about the three different modes of heat transfer—convection, conduction, radiation—and how they are related to the Sun and life on our planet.
+Includes a student worksheet for data collection and graphing.

 Engineers design measuring devices to record changes in density and temperature on the Sun.
 By observing the Sun we can learn about what is happening under the surface and how heat is moving through the Sun.
 Heat transfer also occurs on Earth and engineers need to understand the different modes in order to build devices and structures that do not overheat or get too cold.